Gradvu/Notes/README.md

 # Notes
-notes on some interesting results I encountered
+notes on some interesting results We encountered